How to avoid losing vision due to retinal detachment? What should not be done if the retina is detached? Postoperative period after retinal rupture.

 Exposure to liquid nitrogen

 Under local anesthesia, a special tip is inserted into which liquid nitrogen is supplied.
-It causes local pressing of the retina against the choroid for subsequent fusion of these tissues.
+It causes local pressing of the retina to the choroid for subsequent fusion of these tissues.
 The technique is effective for fresh defects of a small area.

 Laser coagulation